What is an intelligent system?: Characterization based on external behavior

+An intelligent system is understood in this paper as a machine designed to perform a task of some utility to humans such as car driving, medical diagnosis of infectious diseases, recommendation of economic investment or vacuum cleaning.
+But what does it mean to say that a machine is intelligent?
+In this paper, we give a first answer to this question based on the observation of the behavior of the machine.
+This view follows one of the common approaches in artificial intelligence that describes an intelligent machine as a system that operates as an agent and behaves rationally.

+Operating as an agent means that the system is capable of acting and perceiving its environment.
+In addition, the system may interact with other agents (e.g., humans or other artificial systems).
+Rational behavior is considered in this paper separately in two possible ways.
+On the one hand, an observer may decide that the system acts rationally if the system performs actions that maximize the chances of success.
+On the other hand, the observer may conclude that the system thinks rationally if the system is able to provide justified reasons that explain its beliefs.
+The following definition summarizes this description:

+\begin{quote} \textbf{Definition}.
+An intelligent system is an artificial system that (1) operates as an agent, i.e., the system perceives its environment, acts in the environment and interacts with other agents, and (2) exhibits rational behavior, i.e., the system acts rationally (to maximize the success of its tasks) and shows rational thinking (justifies beliefs through reasoning). \end{quote}

-It is important to note that this definition is not intended to be a rigid characterization to determine whether a system is intelligent or not.
-Instead, the definition includes usual characteristics related to intelligence that may or may not be present in the analysis or development of specific intelligent systems.
+This definition is not intended to be a rigid description to determine whether a system is intelligent or not.
+Instead, it aims to identify possible characteristics typically associated to intelligent behavior, some of which may not be present in certain intelligent systems.

-For example, a simple case of intelligent system could be a simple reflex agent, as it is called by Russel and Norvig \parencite{Russell-2014}.
-This type of system possesses perception and control action abilities and it does not have other characteristics such as learning or deliberative reasoning.
-A collaborative autonomous robot is a more complex example of intelligent system.
-In this case, the robot interacts with the user and with the environment in which it operates.
-The robot has the cognitive abilities of perception, action control, deliberative reasoning (e.g., for motion planning) and language use (to communicate with the user).
-It can also be assumed that the robot has adaptive capabilities with the help of machine learning techniques.

-The following sections describe in more detail the four properties of our definition of intelligent system, presenting additional concepts and categories in which the elements of a system may be classified.
+Figure \ref{fig:behavior_based_characterization} synthesizes graphically the previous definition.
+The rest of this section extends this definition by describing first the characteristics related to agent operation, which is described in two separated sub-sections corresponding respectively to interacting with the environment and with other agents.
+Then, a third sub-section describes rational behavior with a distinction between acting rationally and thinking rationally.
+Finally, a last sub-section describes learning (a capability that intelligent systems may exhibit) in relation to the characterization presented in this section.